openstack/keystone-specs/specs/keystonemiddleware/backlog/endpoint-enforcement-middleware.rst

 None - global target enforcement will be turned off by default.
 If enabled then the service catalog will be processed to establish compliance with the configuration.
-No additional calls to keystone will be necessary so Impact on performance will be neglible.
+No additional calls to keystone will be necessary so Impact on performance will be negligible.

 Other Deployer Impact
 ---------------------